caktus/guidebook/docs/developer-setup.md

     % brew install postgresql
     % brew install postgis

-With PostgreSQL installed, you\'ll want to make sure it runs every time your machine comes up, and to start it running immediately:
+With PostgreSQL installed, you'll want to make sure it runs every time your machine comes up, and to start it running immediately:

     % mkdir -p ~/Library/LaunchAgents